lukso-network/docs/docs/tools/lsp-factoryjs/classes/universal-profile.md

 By default the [LSP1 Universal Receiver Delegate](../../../standards/generic-standards/lsp1-universal-receiver-delegate) contract that is specified in the [versions file](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) will be attached to the Universal Profile.
 A custom Universal Receiver Delegate can be optionally deployed, by passing custom bytecode to the [`options`](../deployment/universal-profile#deployment-configuration) object.

 :::caution
-The deployment key passed to LSPFactory will be given `CHANGEOWNER` and `CHANGEPERMISSIONS` [LSP6 permissions](../../../standards/universal-profile/lsp6-key-manager#-types-of-permissions) in order to carry out the Universal Profile deployment.
+The deployment key passed to LSPFactory will be given `CHANGEOWNER` and `EDITPERMISSIONS` [LSP6 permissions](../../../standards/universal-profile/lsp6-key-manager#-types-of-permissions) in order to carry out the Universal Profile deployment.

 These permisisons are revoked as the final step of deployment.
 It is important this step is completed correctly to avoid security risks.